eebbesen/freerider/README.md

 ## Usage

-After packaging you can run as:
+After packaging you can run
     $ bin/freerider <your_car2go_consumer_key>

+## Dependencies
+I have specified Ruby 2.2.0 in the Gemfile, but you can probably get away with any version 2.0.0 or greater.
+Ruby 1.9.3 will not work.

 ## Contributing